 compose an XML Schema into a single file.
 The Flatten Schema refactoring action allows

-you to make this change.
-The action handles also xs:redefine elements by assigning an
+you to do this.
+The action also handles xs:redefine elements by

-This action allows renaming any schema component (element,
+This action allows you to rename any schema component (element,

-files in project or the set of files determined by include/import instructions staring
+files in project, or the set of files determined by include/import instructions

 Show the Diagram of the Selected Schema Component